Jotis86/Jotis86/README.md

 ## 💫 About Me:
 Hi!
 I’m passionate about data 📊 with advanced skills in analysis, visualization, and machine learning.
-I love transforming complex information into something useful and actionable to help organizations make strategic and informed decisions.
+I transform complex information into actionable insights to help organizations make strategic decisions.

-My expertise includes working with tools such as Python 🐍 (using libraries like Pandas, NumPy, Scikit-learn, Matplotlib, and Seaborn), SQL 🗄️ for database management and queries, and Power BI 📊 for creating interactive dashboards and visualizations that facilitate the understanding of key metrics and insights.
+I work with tools like Python 🐍 (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn), SQL 🗄️, and Power BI 📊 to create interactive dashboards and visualizations.
+My machine learning experience includes building and fine-tuning models for regression, classification, and clustering to predict trends and optimize processes.

-I also have experience in machine learning 🤖, where I implement models for regression, classification, and clustering.
-These models help predict trends, identify patterns, and optimize processes, providing valuable insights that drive strategic decisions.
-My work in machine learning involves not only building and training models but also fine-tuning them to ensure high accuracy and reliability.

-I’ve worked on various projects, from optimizing financial processes 💰 to creating interactive dashboards 📈 that make it easier to understand key metrics.
-Additionally, I have a background in finance 📉, which allows me to approach problems from a comprehensive perspective.
-I always strive for precision, efficiency, and innovation 🚀.
+I’ve worked on projects ranging from financial process optimization 💰 to creating interactive dashboards 📈.
+My background in finance 📉 allows me to approach problems comprehensively.
+I strive for precision, efficiency, and innovation 🚀.

-In my free time, I’m a sports enthusiast 🏃‍♂️.
-I enjoy running, playing football ⚽, and trying new activities.
-I also have an adorable dog named Frida 🐶 who always accompanies me on my outdoor adventures.
-Frida is a constant source of joy and motivation.

-I’m a lifelong learner 📚.
-I’m always looking for new things to learn, whether through online courses, books, or personal projects.
-I strive to stay up-to-date with the latest trends and technologies in data analysis.
+In my free time, I enjoy running, playing football ⚽, and exploring new activities.
+My dog, Frida 🐶, is my constant companion on outdoor adventures.
+I’m a lifelong learner 📚, always seeking new knowledge and staying updated with the latest trends in data analysis.

+## 🎓 Education & Certifications:
+I have had the opportunity to acquire a solid educational background and several certifications that have allowed me to develop the skills necessary for a career in data analytics and machine learning.
+Here are the details:

+- **Data Analytics Bootcamp** - Ironhack (In progress) 📊
+- **Data Science & Artificial Intelligence Bootcamp** - Code Space Academy (2024) 🤖
+- **Master’s in Big Data and Business Intelligence** - Esneca Business School (2024) 📈
+- **Master’s in Finance** - University of Vigo (2013) 💼
+- **Bachelor's Degree in Business Administration and Management** - University of Vigo (2010) 🎓

+### Certifications:
+- **Artificial Intelligence Program** - IBM SkillsBuild (2024) 🤖
+- **Power BI Certification** - Datahack School (2024) 📊
+- **Data Science Certification** - IBM (2024) 📈
+- **Data Analysis Certification** - Google (2024) 📊

+For more details, you can view my CV here.